raspberrypilearning/getting-started-with-guis/worksheet.md

 1. Add `Text` to the import statement (read step 1 of the "Adding widgets" section if you are not sure how to do this).

-1. **Inside the event loop** create a `Text` widget like this (read step 2 of the "Adding widgets" section if you are not sure where to put this code)
+1. **On the GUI** create a `Text` widget like this (read step 2 of the "Adding widgets" section if you are not sure where to put this code)

     ```python
     welcome_message = Text(app, text="Welcome to my app")